📚 Regional Mango Names Guide

 The Langra season is mid-season, making its grand entrance in mid-June and lasting through July.
 It is extensively cultivated across the Gangetic plains, primarily in Uttar Pradesh (Varanasi), Bihar (Digha/Malda), and West Bengal.

-Compared to Dasheri and Chausa, Langra is a completely different experience.
+Compared to Dasheri, Chausa, Bombay Green, and Keitt, Langra is a completely different experience.
 While Dasheri is honey-sweet and yellow, Langra provides a more complex, acidic-sweet punch with its green skin.
+Unlike the early-season green variety Bombay Green which arrives in May, Langra is a mid-season variety.
 Learn more about regional mango traits at the Mango Identifier hub.

 Post-harvest, Langra is highly delicate.
 It has a very thin skin and a short shelf life of about 3 to 5 days at room temperature.
 It bruises easily and is highly susceptible to fruit drop, making careful handling and quick distribution essential.